 Placement year (optional)

-After your second year, you'll have the chance to do an optional year-long work placement to get valuable work experience in a sector of your choice.
+After your second or third year, you'll have the chance to do an optional year-long work placement to get valuable work experience in a sector of your choice.

 Potential placement roles